Skip to main content

 An effective training program includes provisions to assure that all bank personnel, including senior management, who have contact with customers (whether in person or by phone), who see customer transaction activity, or who handle cash in any way, receive appropriate training.
 Board members also need to receive regular BSA/AML training, though at a much higher level with less detail than institution line employees.

 The training needs to be ongoing and incorporate current developments and changes to the BSA, AML laws, and agency regulations.
-New and different money laundering schemes involving customers and financial institutions should be addressed.
-It also should include examples of money laundering schemes and cases, tailored to the audience, and the ways in which such activities can be detected or resolved.
+Banks should address new and different money laundering schemes involving customers and financial institutions.
+The program should also include examples of money laundering schemes and cases, tailor them to the audience, and explain how the audience can detect or resolve such activities.

 Another focus of the training should be on the consequences of an employee’s failure to comply with established policy and procedures (e.g., fines or termination).
 These programs also should provide personnel with guidance and direction in terms of bank policies and available resources.